 What you can do: Standardize your credit policies.
 Set up clearly defined credit procedures for all your customers.
 Be firm on your deadlines and your follow-up practices.
 Collect more information, always monitor your customers, let the world know that you will follow-up on late accounts, precisely because it is your money. ”Being predictable” is very important in credit and receivables management.
 All your customers should know when they will be getting a call or a letter from you if they don’t pay you.
 Predictability will lead to credibility.
 Credibility will help you get paid earlier than you otherwise would.

-As Michelle Dunn, founder and CEO of the American Credit and Collections Associations and author of “The Guide to Getting Paid” (Wiley, 2011) puts it, it is not always right to think that it is somebody else’s fault if you are not getting paid (here are some of her other tips).
+As Michelle Dunn, founder and CEO of the American Credit and Collections Associations and author of “The Guide to Getting Paid” (Wiley, 2011) puts it, it is not always right to think that it is somebody else’s fault if you are not getting paid.

 Always remember that a few basic changes in your receivables management practices can create wonders for your business.